naturalis/RiseAndFall/tree_inference/results/mammals/backbone_mammals/README.md

   ones in this file.
 - `fossils.tsv` - contains the calibration points that were used. pipeline.
-- `names_backbone` - contains all the species that were chosen for the reconstructiont of the backbone phylogeny.
+- `names_backbone.tsv` - contains all the species that were chosen for the reconstruction of the backbone phylogeny.
-- `consensus` - the backbone tree in nexus format.
+- `consensus.nex` - the backbone tree in nexus format.
-- `consensus_pruned` - the pruned backbone tree in nexus format.
+- `consensus_pruned.nex` - the pruned backbone tree in nexus format.
 Specific species were pruned in order to achieve monophyly in the tree.
 - `final_backbone_tree.png` - A visual representation of the backbone phylogeny.